The Thirteenth Meeting of the International Association of Genocide Scholars, 9 – 13 July 2017, Brisbane, Australia

 Please see the Call for Papers for more information.
 The deadline for submissions is now closed.

-Attendance at the conference is open to all interested academics, professionals and students, but presentations can only be made by members of IAGS.
+Attendance at the conference is open to all interested academics, professionals and students.
+All attendees must be members of IAGS.
 To join IAGS, please visit the association’s website.

 Registrations for the conference are now open